MrE-Fog/devedge-2/_posts/2021-02-05-deploying-a-website-to-tor-with-docker-compose.md

 and then recreate it:

-`$ docker-compose up --detatch --force-recreate webserver`
+`$ docker-compose up --detach --force-recreate webserver`

 ## Nyx Container